BayLibre/POWERCI/docs/setup.md

 > As for the KernelCI/PowerCI FrontEnd, a different virtual machine could be considered.

-> We herein assume the host machine (virtual or not) is Ubuntu 14+
+> We herein assume the host machine (virtual or not) is Ubuntu 14+, with a sudoer user powerci, and a configured static IP address.

+> The machine name shall be lab-baylibre

 ## preliminary packages and services installation ##

-` sudo apt-get install vim gitk git-gui pandoc lynx terminator conmux minicom` sudo apt-get install qemu gcc-arm-linux-gnueabi
+` sudo apt-get install openssh-server vim gitk git-gui pandoc lynx terminator conmux minicom repo qemu gcc-arm-linux-gnueabi tree meld`

 some required packages like ser2net and tftp-hpa are part of the lava macro package.

+Re-instate vim as the standard editor with:

+` sudo update-alternatives --config editor`

 ## Repo init ##

+Make sure to create an ssh id_rsa.pub key for the powerci user, and add it to the various git repos used (baylibre and github)

+` mkdir -p /home/powerci/POWERCI && cd POWERCI`

 ` repo init -u git@github.com:mtitinger/powerci-manifests.git`